goFrendiAsgard/zaruba/README.md

 ## ❓ Problem

 While developing your applications, you might find yourself opening several `tmux` panels and running some commands in parallel.

 You might also find that some tasks could only be executed once their dependencies are executed.
 For example, a web application can only be started after the database server is running.

 Not only complicated, this also lead to human errors.

 ## 💡 Solution

-Zaruba solve those problems by allowing you to define configurable tasks.
+Zaruba solve those problems by allowing you to define collection of tasks.

-Furthermore, the tasks should have following behaviors:
+The tasks should have the following behaviors:

-* Configurable (either by using internal configuration, inputs, or environment variables).
+* Configurable (either by using `internal configuration`, `inputs`, or `environment variables`).
-* Able to extends from each other.
+* Able to `extends` from each other.
-* Able to depends on each other.
+* Able to `depends` on each other.
-* Can Run in parallel.
+* Can run in parallel.
 * Automatically generated.

 There are several [built-in tasks](docs/core-tasks/README.md) specially crafted to fulfill those behavior.
 To see list of available tasks, you can run `zaruba please`.

 ## 🔍 Example

-You can build a full-fledge FastAPI application and have it deployed to your Kubernetes cluster by performing these commands (no coding required 😉):
+You can build a full-fledge FastAPI application connected to MySQL and have it deployed to your Kubernetes cluster without any coding required 😉:

 > 💡 __TIPS:__ You can execute tasks with `-i` or `--interactive` flag (i.e: `zaruba please addFastApiCrud -i`).